dublo144/3sem-Week03/README.md

 For the Javascript driven frontend I decided to implement a React application in order to test out hooks and stateless functional components for some personal projects.
 The implementation of this, however, came with some challanges.

-The backend with the rest API's is deployed to tomcat at [madsbrandt.codes](madsbrandt.codes)  with source code here: [01_Monday/week03-friday](01_Monday/week03-friday).
+The backend with the rest API's is deployed to tomcat at [madsbrandt.codes](madsbrandt.codes)  with source code here: [01_Monday/week03-Friday](01_Monday/week03-friday).
-The React application is deployed to Heroku [here](https://cph-3sem-week3-friday.herokuapp.com/) and the source code can be found [here](05_Friday/rest-movie-ui)
+The React application is deployed to Heroku [here](https://cph-3sem-week3-friday.herokuapp.com/) and the source code can be found here: [05_Friday/rest-movie-ui](05_Friday/rest-movie-ui)
 This gave some issues with CORS.
 I managed to resolve some of them, so movies is fetched from the tomcat server on mount, however some functionality, like voting and creating, is still limited due to CORS-issues.